aib/aibsmod-q3/aibsmod/readme.txt

 	* enemy_headmodel	<model name>
 		While the former two of these variables existed in the original client, they did nothing. aibsmod added the latter two and gave a purpose to all four.
 These variables allow you to adjust the torso/legs model and the head model of your teammates and your enemies, if cg_forceModels is set to nonzero.
 Note that the 'teammate' "team_model" and "team_headmodel" settings do not affect the way you see yourself, your own model is always drawn using the "model" and "headmodel" settings.
 Because of the way the original code handles model settings, re-setting of the cg_forceModel variable and/or a vid_restart command may be in order after changing any of these.

+	* am_demoFastForwardSpeed <n>
+		Sets the fast-forward speed (timescale) for the demo fast-forward commands.
+Also see the "Demo Commands" section below.

 Client Commands: